 2. Acknowledge and show that you value your employees’ responsibilities outside of work.

 - Make yourself aware of your company’s work-life programs and encourage employees to take advantage of these.
-Be sure all employees know about the many resources available through the program that provided this publication and know how to contact the program.
+Be sure all employees know about the many resources available through the programme that provided this publication and that they know how to contact the programme.

-- Demonstrate that you value your employees’ personal responsibilities by including their important personal commitments in the team’s planning calendar — graduations, religious holidays, other important occasions.
-Whenever possible, adjust the work calendar so these dates don’t conflict with team meetings or project plans.
+- Demonstrate that you value your employees’ personal responsibilities by including their important personal commitments in the team’s planning calendar—graduations, religious holidays, other important occasions.
+Whenever possible, adjust the work calendar so that these dates don’t conflict with team meetings or project plans.

 - Foster flexible work practices that give employees more choice in how, when, and where they work.
 Flexibility helps people manage work and personal priorities and gives them a greater sense of control over their lives.
 That, in turn, reduces stress, builds resilience, and enhances both individual and team effectiveness.

-- Build humor and fun into the hard work.
+- Build humour and fun into the hard work.

 - Build connections among team members who may never be together in one place.
 For example, it’s a good idea to build in time at the beginning of conference calls for check-ins and casual conversation so that team members get to know a little about one another and have an opportunity to build connections.
 If some members of your team work remotely, have video chats or video conferences so that everyone can talk face-to-face from time to time.

 4. Provide opportunities for all employees to learn and grow.
 As a manager, you play a key role in providing access to learning opportunities.